joshualmitchell/joshualmitchell.github.io/_posts/2018-07-26-branding-or-embellishing.md

 Where to draw the line?
 I was talking to a recruiter about my resume the other day.
 One of the suggestions he made was to combine my TA experience (9 months) and my research experience (3 months) and just say I did research the whole time.

-It has got me thinking about where the line is.
-I want to take some time to

-1. draw the line between "Branding" and "Embellishing",

-2. discuss where the line is blurred, and

-3. talk about how embellishing could be "justified"

 # The line between "Branding" and "Embellishing"

 Part of me was for it.
 If I can do the job I get hired for, why does it matter?